djunamay/ABCA7lof2/README.md

 [![bioRxiv](https://img.shields.io/badge/bioRxiv-202023.09.05-b31b1b.svg?style=flat-square)](https://www.biorxiv.org/content/10.1101/2023.09.05.556135v1)

 > [!WARNING]
 > **This repo is not open-source.** You may view and fork this project, but this work otherwise comes with no permissions.
-Use, distribution, modification, or contribution to this project is not permitted.
+Use, distribution, or modification to [code in] this project is not permitted.
 We will make this project open-source upon publication of our paper in a peer-reviewed journal.
 Thanks for your understanding!

 > [!IMPORTANT]
 > This repo is under construction; Docstrings are still being added.
 Please check back soon!